|Campeonato Baiano 2015|

 CB: Roberto Rebouças (Brazil)

 Roberto Rebouças was a legend with Bahia.
 He joined the club in 1963 from Victoria.
 He earned nicknamed the "Baiana Wall".
-He was known with President Tricolor Osorio Vilas Boas.
+He was known to clash with the club President Osorio Vilas Boas.
 In 1972, he was suspended by club, in which he missed the Final of Campeonato Baiano.
 His absence gave Vitória the title.
 Roberto also played with Botafogo of Ribeirão Preto before returning to Bahia, where he won the regional titles of 1970 and 1971, and from 1973 to 1977.

-Jorge Romero Filho, better known as Romero, was a left-back soccer player who played for Bahia of 1973 until 77 , conquering five state titles.
+Jorge Romero Filho, better known as Romero, was a left-back soccer player who played for Esporte Clube Bahia from 1973 until 77 , conquering five state titles.
 He also played for Palmeiras in 1977/78 and Atlético Mineiro.
 Then, he would return to Esporte Clube Bahia.
 He ended his career after he discovered that he had diabetes.

 DM: Baiaco (Brazil)

 Baiaco was the star of the Seleção de Francisco do Conde.
 He joined Bahia because the club also took his friend Caetano.
 In 1969, Pele was seeking his 1000th goal when Baiaco famously marked Pele out for the historical goal.
 He scored a goal in that match.
 He played with them until the year 1980 when he left the club at the age of 34 and a year later he finished his career defending the Leonico.
 He was capped in 1974 by Brazil.